 The first visit is to give your technician all the information about your face dimensions and desired look.
 If you already have a look in your mind, then don’t be afraid to bring in a picture and show your technician.
 It will not only help you get what you want, but it will also help them keep you happy and reach your expectations.

 Basically, during this visit, your technician will get measurements of your face and facial features.
-They will also draw out your eyebrows and help to distinguish the and look you’re going for (this is where the picture comes in handy).
-Your technician will also determine the color. color that works best with your brows, color, and
+They will also draw out your eyebrows and help to distinguish the brow shape and look you’re going for (this is where the picture comes in handy).
+Your technician will also determine the pigment color that works best with your brows, skin color, and hair color

 The Second Visit: